MONGOLIAN LANGUAGE

 - History of Mongolian Literature

-- Mongolian Folklore
+- Mongolian Folk Literature

 - Mongolian Regional Cooperation Studies

-- Topics in Diplomatic Translation
+- Special Topics in Foreign Affairs Translation

-Research Directions
+Major Research Directions

 - Mongolian Linguistics and Applied Linguistics

-- Mongolian Literature and Cultural Studies
+- Mongolian Literature and Culture Studies

-- Intercultural Communication and Area Studies
+- Intercultural Communication and Regional Studies

-- China–Mongolia Relations and International Affairs
+- China-Mongolia Relations and International Issues

 - Mongolian Language Teaching and Translation Practice

-Degree Awarded
+Degree

-- Degree: Bachelor of Mongolian degree
+- Degree: Bachelor of Mongolian Language

-- Duration: 4 years (flexible between 3–6 years)
+- Duration: 4 years (flexible study period from 3–6 years)

-Career Prospects
+Career Opportunities

-Graduates can pursue careers in:
+Graduates can work in:

-- Diplomatic and international exchange institutions
+- Diplomatic and international exchange agencies

 - Government foreign affairs departments